Last Updated: 7/19/25 – Top Outdoor Adventure Movies to Watch This Winter

 New Editions to the List

-It had been a few years since I created this list of my favorite outdoor adventure films, and in that time there have been a number of incredible films released that absolutely deserve a place on this list.
+It had been a few years since I created this list of my favorite outdoor adventure films, and in that time, there have been several incredible films released that absolutely deserve a place on this list.
 If you have seen all of the classics on my list and are looking for a new film to watch to be inspired, try one of these amazing options listed below.

 The Classics